173e/Sink/SinkStudio/README.md

 SinkStudio v0.15
 ================
 SinkStudio is a tool for creating awesome games using libGdx.
-It is written in Java using Swing, libGdx, WebLookandfeel and RSyntaxTextArea.
+It is written in Java using Swing, libgdx, WebLookandfeel and RSyntaxTextArea.
 It has similar features of Xcode.
-It has all the features of libGdx built-in so you can easily,start creating games with it.
+It has all the features of libgdx built-in so you can easily,start creating games with it.
 Tools like Hiero Font Editor, Particle Editor, Texture Packer, GDXBuilder, TMXBuilder, ImagingTools are already built into it.
 It also has a powerful Game Framework based on libGDX called Sink which allows the game coder